FelipeMassa/libtsl2/README.md

 simply use a constant for room temperature and hope that the inaccuracy this introduces isn't important.

-It should be noted that this lab had issues with the DAQ box returning garbage values after roughly two minutes of use.
-It is believed that this may be solved by grounding at least one of the thermocouples with the "AI_GND" plug on the NI DAQ box, but, as this theory was put forth *after* the labs were completed, this has not yet been proven.
+**It should be noted that this lab had issues with the DAQ box returning garbage values after roughly two minutes of use.
+This may be solved by grounding at least one of the thermocouples with the "AI_GND" plug on the NI DAQ box, as later shown to work in the case of the generator lab.**

 #### /temp_rods.pdf :
 This is a print-out of the associated VI.